Health and Safety Resources

 Campus Rec Center

 The purpose of the Campus Recreation Wellness Program is to promote a holistic approach to health trough innovative and quality programming.
 The Campus Recreation Center offers fitness and recreation programs, intramural and club sports, and special events and wellness education.
-Check out Special Events and Activities.
+More informaiton about the Campus Recreation Center.

 Annual Campus Security and Fire Safety Report